 Under all of the Master Plan Alternatives, the AIB would be used as interim flexible space to accommodate the collections and programs of the buildings under construction.
 The AIB would require temporary additional utilities to support these interim uses.
+In addition, the permanent use for AIB, to accommodate a future museum and exhibition-related programming as well as rotating exhibits would require additional utilities.
 Temporary connections to the existing GSA steam and chilled water lines, PEPCO grid, and DC Water plumbing lines may be necessary until the new central utility plant is operational.
 The slight temporary increase in utility demands during construction would therefore have a short-term, negligible, adverse impact to utility providers.
 Due to the proposed excavation throughout the South Mall Campus, existing utility lines would need to be relocated prior to construction.

 Utility providers would be consulted and investigations would be performed prior to construction to verify the locations of existing utilities.
 Many of the buildings on the South Mall Campus would close and offices would be relocated during construction, so temporary utility disruptions would likely have a minimal effect on Campus operations.
 Construction would be phased to the maximum extent practicable to avoid service disruptions to Campus buildings that are still in use.
 Most of these utility lines would ultimately be removed, replaced, and/or rerouted to the central utility plant.
 Therefore, the elements common to all Master Plan Alternatives would result in short-term, minor, adverse impacts to utilities.